dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 - **Stable demand:** YoY applications changed by only −0.6%, with total requested amounts down just 0.9%.
 There is no evidence of a significant downward trend.
 - **Seasonal Q1 weakness:** Q1 consistently shows the lowest application volume each year (14,200–14,390), a 2–3% dip from peak quarters.
 February is the weakest individual month.
 - **Default rate is flat across all score bands (5%):** A credit scoring model should produce differentiated default rates.
 The uniform 5% across <600 to 850+ bands suggests the model adds no predictive value for default risk.
 - **Conversion funnel drop-off:** Only 19.5% of app opens lead to confirmed orders.
-The biggest single drop is view_product → add_to_cart (43% loss), not the checkout stage.
+The biggest single drop is view_product → add_to_cart (43% loss).
-- **Transaction type clarification:** The "20% refund rate" on the dashboard represents the proportion of refund-type transactions among 5 equally distributed types.
-There are zero records with refunded status.
-This is a data labelling issue, not a customer satisfaction problem.
+- **Transaction type clarification:** The "20% refund rate" on the dashboard represents
-- **LTV is uniform:** Average lifetime value is ~$2,501 across all account types, age groups, signup channels, and countries.
+- **LTV is uniform:** Average lifetime value is rounding $2,501 across all account types, age groups, signup channels, and countries.
 No segment produces meaningfully higher LTV.

 ---